seancrites/telcon/README.md

 ip host rtr 2015 172.21.1.1

 The [NAME] field do not need to match between the DNS record and the router config.
-The [TARGET] must be the hostname of the device serving as the terminal server.
+The [TARGET] must be an A record that resolves to the hostname of the device serving as the terminal server.

 ## Reference
 *SRV Records: https://en.wikipedia.org/wiki/SRV_record